lxi-tools/lxi-tools/README.md

 ## 4. Tested instruments

-The lxi tools are tested to work successfully with the following LXI compatible
+The tools are tested to work successfully with the following LXI compatible
 instruments:

 | Instrument                        | Working features           |